 In other words, it's all about communication.

-If you are that third party platform, then communicate with the account manager of the hosting provider to make sure everyone is on board and you are all prepared for the incoming traffic.
+If you are that third-party platform, then communicate with the account manager of the hosting provider to make sure everyone is on board and you are all prepared for the incoming traffic.

 Also, be sure to simplify on-site navigation for your webshop visitors.
 Optimize your taxonomies for SEO so that people can find your categories better, from what they've searched for.